Your site has natural clusters; your linking should too

 Define rules once, the agent handles the rest

 Your cluster rules work regardless of how your site grows.
-For most sites, the initial linking graph builds in minutes.
+The initial linking graph builds in minutes for smaller sites, and up to a couple of hours for larger sites.
 After that, incremental updates happen automatically as pages are added or changed.

 You define the rules once and the Linking Agent handles execution.
 No manual link placement, no spreadsheets, no tedious updates every time your site changes.